marcusoftnet/marcusoftnet.github.io/_posts/2010-08-15-using-bdd-with-specflow-wpf-and-white_14.md

 I updated the user control with a label and textbox called Number 1, and then ran my tests again and … progress!
 The correct number was filled in.

-And the regular expression matches for both textboxes – so I when I get the next error (no textbox for named number2), i can safely add some production code and controls for that.
+And the regular expression matches for both textboxes – so I when I get the next error (no textbox for named number2), I can safely add some production code and controls for that.

 I had now worked my way outside, from the scenario / requirements, in to the actual implementation.